strautomator/core/README.md

 -   **users** registered user details
 -   **wahoo** cached Wahoo data

-Also note that these collections might have a suffix, depending on the settings.
+These collections might have a suffix, depending on the settings.
 On development, the default suffix is `-dev`.

 Some indexes are needed in Firestore.
 At the moment there's no automated creation, so you might see some warnings or errors on the logs asking to create an index before a specific query can be executed.
 Just follow the links provided directly on the console logs.